tyon-lang/tyon/README.md

 ### Less Punctuation

-TYON files are implicitly a map and do not require brackets.
+TYON files are implicitly maps and do not require brackets.
 Keys do not require quotes unless they contain breaking characters such as whitespace.
 Commas are not used between items.